Programs/Education » Two-year Master's Program in Biochemistry & Molecular Biology

 Research Methods in Biochemistry and Molecular Biology (GBCH-7120, Days/Times to be determined, 2 credit hours/semester, course director: William Wimley) Each student will work in a laboratory to learn how different methods are used to carry out research in Biochemistry and Molecular Biology.
 At the end of the semester, the student is required to write a 2 to 3-page report describing the principle of the methods and the results of the work.
 The grade will be based on the feedback of the laboratory PI and the report.

 NOTE: Several PhD and MS programs at Tulane use this application service.
-Be careful to indicate that you are applying for a MASTERS degree with BIOCHEMISTRY AND MOLECULAR BIOLOGY.
+Be careful to indicate that you are applying for a MASTERS degree with BIOCHEMISTRY.
 You may also wish to send an email to Dr. Samuel J. Landry (program director, email@example.com) or Dr. William Wimley (program co-director, firstname.lastname@example.org) to notify us that you have submitted an online application to our program.

 In addition to the online application, you must also submit ALL of the following items:

 2) An application fee of $50.00 payable online to Tulane University at the time your application is submitted.
 This fee is non-refundable and non-transferable.